sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_how_to_federate_access_with_sigma/embedding_how_to_federate_access_with_sigma.md

 <img src="assets/fa2.png" width="800"/>

 A new `Workspace` is created for you automatically with the name `all_clients_team`.

+By doing this you create a Team and create a Workspace.
+It also gives the team access to that workspace.

+Workspaces sever multiple purposes, but in this use-case, we will use one to store content that is common to all our customers.

 Workspaces are shown by returning to the `Home` page (click the white crane icon in the upper left corner) and clicking `Workspaces`: